franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 which is easier to understand, improving maintainability and facilitates development of new components.
 The result offers additional benefits: flexibility and great ergonomics.
-The dynamic nature of this solution can improve many ux features of TUI applications.
+The dynamic nature of this solution can improve many UX features of TUI applications.

 When I am writing a library it is often hard to image all different